pgdogdev/docs/docs/features/sharding/supported-queries.md

 ## DDL

-DDL statements are sent to all shards in parallel.
-Currently, PgDog doesn't use 2-phase commit so consider using idempotent schema changes to guarantee consistency across shards.
+DDL statements (e.g., `CREATE TABLE`) are sent to all shards in parallel.
+If [two-phase commit](2pc.md) is enabled, DDL statements have a high chance to be atomic.